 Cultural Competence

-The team has vast experience working with elected governance, specifically working with Tribal nations.
+As discussed above, the team has vast experience working with elected governance, specifically working with Tribal nations.
 Cultural competence is critical to the understanding of the team, listening to the elected leadership and providing guidance based on the cultural values and respecting the differences not only between the Tribal Council, but understanding the Confederated Tribes of the Umatilla Indian Reservation culture varies from other federally recognized Tribes.

 Navigating Tribal Issues